 11 Bathematicians presented throughout the day at the school fair fielding off excited year 6 pupils never ending questions about the maths presented.

-16 Bathematicians presented our primary school stall at the p.
+16 Bathematicians presented our primary school stall at the primary school.
 The audience ranged from babies to grandparents!
 There were hundreds of people in school hall.

 4 Bathematicians presented Balloons and Traversability in two consecutive hour taster workshops for each of the year 5 classes.
 61 pupils participated.